Just Conversations | Voices from New York State’s Reparations Commission

 The nine-member commission, made up of scholars, legal experts, and community leaders, is spending the year researching the impact of slavery and systemic racism on Black communities in New York.
 Their goal is to issue a report with recommendations for reparations and policies to address inequities in areas like housing, education, healthcare, and economic opportunity.

-Join us for a conversation with two of the nine commissioners, Darrick Hamilton, economist and scholar in racial equity and Lurie Daniel Favors, civil rights attorney and advocate for racial justice, along with State Senator James Sanders, a key advocate for this legislation.
-The panel, the second in our Just Conversations series on reparations, will discuss the commission’s work, its policy implications, and the potential for meaningful change in New York’s reparations efforts.
-Aria Florent, CEO of Liberation Ventures, moderates.
+Join us for a conversation with one of the nine commissioners, Darrick Hamilton, economist and scholar in racial equity and New York State Assemblywoman Michaelle Solages , a co-sponsor and key advocate for this legislation.
+The panel will discuss the commission’s work, its policy implications, and the potential for meaningful change in New York’s reparations efforts.
+Aria Florant, CEO of Liberation Ventures, moderates.

 Darrick Hamilton, Ph.D. is a university professor, Henry Cohen Professor of Economics and Urban Policy, and founding director of the Institute on Race, Power, and Political Economy at The New School.
 Considered one of the nation’s foremost public intellectuals, Professor Hamilton redefines how an economy should work, identifies powerful opportunities for investment in human capacity, and propells collaboration alongside field leaders to advance the realization of economic inclusion, social equity and civic engagement for all people in the US and across the globe.